 While I don’t really think it’s a big issue not being able to feed analogue inputs through software, if you can’t, I think it is always nice to have a separate Rec Out that bypasses the master volume so you can record your analogue/digital/mic sets in their entirety, while preserving the ability to alter booth and master volume controls as the night dictates.
 The NS7 II doesn’t have this.

 This is frankly, going to be a short list.
-The mixer isn’t as fully functioned as some, lacking line fader curve adjustment for instance, something which may irk some scratch DJs.
-It would be good to feed analogue sources through the software to take advantage of software FX, and to get around the issue of recording your set in its entirety straight on the laptop.
+The mixer isn’t as fully functioned as some, lacking line fader curve adjustment, for instance, something which may irk some scratch DJs.
+It would be good to feed analogue sources through the software to take advantage of software FX and to get around the issue of recording your set in its entirety straight on the laptop.

 I realise this is probably a limitation of either the software, or (more probably), the reliability of trying to implement this in software, but Traktor and Virtual DJ are both capable of doing this with several of their controllers, and for “the best DJ controller in the world”, it’d have been nice to see that flexibility.
 And if not, at least give us a Rec Out for hardware recording of sets, bypassing Master and Booth.

-This is the most fun I’ve had ever using a DJ controller.
+This is the most fun I’ve had ever used a DJ controller.
 Funnily enough, the only other controller that has come close in recent years for me is the Novation Twitch, and the reason why I enjoyed them both is actually quite revealing: they both push boundaries.
 The Twitch packed an insane amount of control ingeniously into a small, lightweight box that I still love DJing on to this day.
 I have had a Twitch with me in my carry-on luggage on a plane and DJed with it privately, sat in coffee lounges with headphones on.
 Now that’s digital at its best.